-Operational Environment Bacon Used While Configuration 5 (see below) Water ground plane Configuration 6 (see below) Antenna fixed to ground plane Configuration 7 (see below) Beacon on ground plane Configuration 8 (see below) Beacon above ground plane EPIRB Floating in water or on deck or in a safety raft X X X PLB On ground and above ground X X PLB On ground and above ground and floating in water X X X ELT Survival On ground and above ground X X ELT Survival On ground and above ground and floating in water X X X ELT Auto.
+Operational Environment Configuration 5 (see below) Configuration 6 (see below) Configuration 7 (see below) Configuration 8 (see below) Bacon Used While Water ground plane Antenna fixed to ground plane Beacon on ground plane Beacon above ground plane EPIRB Floating in water or on deck or in a safety raft X X X PLB On ground and above ground X X PLB On ground and above ground and floating in water X X X ELT Survival On ground and above ground X X ELT Survival On ground and above ground and floating in water X X X ELT Auto.
 Fixed Fixed ELT with aircraft external antenna X ELT Auto.
-Portable In aircraft with an external antenna X On ground, above ground, or in a safety raft with an integral antenna X X ELT Auto.
-Deployable Deployable ELT with attached antenna X X X Other As defined in Annex G.1 To be determined by C/S Secretariat To be determined by C/S Secretariat To be determined by C/S Secretariat To be determined by C/S Secretariat
+Portable In aircraft with an external antenna X On ground, above ground, or in a safety raft with an integral antenna X X X ELT Auto.
+Deployable In deployed state on ground, above ground and floating in water X X X Other For operational environments not defined above To be determined by the Cospas-Sarsat Secretariat, following consultations with the beacon manufacturer, and the test facility (as appropriate)

-Configuration 7 is used to represent a beacon; On Ground, On the Deck of a Metal Vessel and on the Floor of a Safety Raft
+Configuration 7 is used to represent a beacon on ground, on the deck of a metal vessel and on the floor of a safety raft

-Configuration 8 is used to represent a beacon; Above Ground (e.g. Held in the Hand), On the Deck of a Fibreglass or Wooden Vessel and being Held in a Safety Raft
+Configuration 8 is used to represent a beacon above ground (e.g. held in the hand), on the deck of a fibreglass or wooden vessel and being held in a safety raft